Measuring end-to-end impact

-Looking at the whole lifecycle
+Looking at the whole life cycle

-We further minimize our environmental impact by:
+We further minimize our environmental impacts throughout the product life cycle by:

 - Developing equipment that consumes less space and generates less heat